hyperledger-cacti/cacti/docs/whitepaper/whitepaper.md

 # 6. Terminology

+**API Server**: A module of BIF which provides a unified interface to control/monitor Blockchain ledger behind it.

+**Validator**: A module of BIF which verifies validity of transaction to be sent out to the blockchain application.

+**Lock asset**: An operation to the asset managed on blockchain ledger, which disable further operation to targeted asset.
+The target can be whole or partial depends on type of asset.

+**Abort**: A state of BIF which is determined integrated ledger operation is failed, and BIF will execute recovery operations.

+**Integrated ledger operation**: A series of blockchain ledger operations which will be triggered by BIF.
+BIF is responsible to execute 'recovery operations' when 'Abort' is occurred.

+**Restore operation(s)**: Single or multiple ledger operations which is executed by BIF to restore the state of integrated service before start of integrated operation.

 **End User**: A person (private citizen or a corporate employee) who interacts with BIF and other ledger-related systems to achieve a specific goal or complete a task such as to send/receive/exchange money or data.

 **Business Organization**: A for-profit or non-profit entity formed by one or more people to achieve financial gain or achieve a specific (non-financial) goal.
 For brevity, *business organization* may be shortened to *organization* throughout the document.